microsoft/SizeBench/README.md

 # Welcome to the SizeBench repo

-This repository contains the SizeBench tool for doing size analysis of PE files typically used on Windows.
+This repository contains the SizeBench tool for doing size analysis of [PE files](https://docs.microsoft.com/en-us/windows/win32/debug/pe-format) (Portable Executables such as DLL, EXE, and SYS files) typically used on Windows.
 It's intended to help with questions like:

 * Why is this binary so big?
 * What can be done to make it smaller?